DimmestP/nextflow_paired_reads_pipeline/data/README.md

 # data

-The file structure of this repo is based on the inputs and outputs of the paired_reads_pipeline.nf
+### 5PSeq

+Contains an input folder with the fasta files, gff files and meta data files required to run the paired_reads_pipeline.nf on the 5PSeq data set.
+Also, contains an placeholder output file to hold the ouputs of the pipeline.

-### input
+### QuantSeq

-Contains the processed and raw data required to run the pipeline, e.g. fasta and gff files.
+Contains an input folder with the fasta files, gff files and meta data files required to run the paired_reads_pipeline.nf on the QuantSeq data set.
+Also, contains an placeholder output file to hold the ouputs of the pipeline.

-### output
+### shared_data

-Contains the outpus of various stages of the Nextflow pipeline script.
-Although, the largest outputs (such as BAM or BED files) are typically sent straight to the lab datastore.
+Contains the fasta files and gff files for the raw plasmids and genome usead to create the reference files for each sample in both the 5PSeq and QuantSeq input folders.
+(Required to run code/pre_processing/generate_genome_gff_and_fasta.Rmd)